KaiTheRedNinja/GUI-Dog/README.md

 Note that this app is *not sandboxed*, as it makes use of the accessibility API.

+It also acts really weirdly with multiple displays due to coordinate systems, so just use one.

 ## Architecture

 BeMyHands relies on three components: the Accessibility API, and the Gemini API.